Platycerium care guide

 ------------------------------------

-Platycerium plants don't produce showy flowers like other houseplants.
-Instead, they produce spores on the underside of their fronds, which can be a fascinating sight.
-These spores are a sign of maturity and can be used to propagate new plants.
+Platycerium plants are ferns and don't produce showy flowers like other houseplants.
+Instead, they produce spores on the underside of their fronds, which i want to talk about and can be quite long text with all types of botanical terms, so if you aren't interested in that, scroll down to the next section😁

 ------------------------------------